Seeley G. Mudd Manuscript Library

 Pete Asch (New York University) processed and described three collections: the Charles T. Lanham Papers, the Law Students Civil Rights Research Council, and additions to the Princeton University Graduate School Records.
 He also assisted in curating an exhibit on "John Foster Dulles: From Diploma to Diplomat," prepared metadata records for a digital poster collection, answered remote reference inquiries, and encoded seven additional finding aids in EAD and wrote the corresponding catalog records.

 Post-fellowship, Asch returned to New York University to complete his Master's in History with a Certificate in Archival Management.
 He also gave a presentation about this and his previous internships at the Fall 2008 MARAC conference.
 After graduating, he became an Archives Assistant at the Solomon R. Guggenheim Museum Archives on an NHPRC Funded Project: The Solomon R. Guggenheim Museum, The First Fifty Years.
+In 2010, he became the Archivist at the Oregon Jewish Museum where he is responsible for managing the museum archives and special collections, overseeing the Oregon Jewish Oral History and Sound Archive, and identifying community records for accessioning on an ongoing basis.

 Nicole Milano (New York University) processed and described two collections: the Carl A. Fields Papers and the Office of Information Technology Records.
 She also co-curated and promoted the exhibition “John F. Kennedy: From Old Nassau to the New Frontier,” answered remote reference inquiries, encoded the two finding aids in EAD and wrote the corresponding catalog records.
 During the fellowship, Nicole presented a poster at the 2010 SAA Conference in Washington, D.C.